Blue Hill Meteorological Observatory Climate Data

 Manual Weighing Rain Gauge, Snow Board, Ombroscope, and Standard 8-inch Rain Gauge (left to right)

 Precipitation is recorded daily using a variety of equipment in the outdoor instrument enclosure near the Observatory.
-Manual readings of precipitation at three, six and 24-hour intervals are obtained by inserting a measuring stick into the standard 8-inch rain gauge (at right in the image), which is surrounded by metal slats to protect the falling precipitation from by blown away from the gauge by strong winds.
-Hourly precipitation is derived from the continuous chart recording of precipitation attached to the weighing rain gauge (at left in the image) and by calibrating the amounts to those recorded in the standard gauge.
-The beginning and ending time of precipitation is recorded by an ombroscope, which consists of a chart-covered, clock-driven rotating cylinder inside the metal case (at center in the image) that positions a small opening directly over the water sensitive chart.
-Snowfall amounts are derived as an average measurement from several locations including on the white snow board in the image (one of two in the enclosure).
+Manual readings of precipitation at three, six and 24-hour intervals are obtained by inserting a measuring stick into the standard 8-inch rain gauge, which is surrounded by metal slats to protect the falling precipitation from being blown away from the gauge by strong winds.
+Hourly precipitation is derived from the continuous chart recording of precipitation attached to the weighing rain gauge and by calibrating the amounts to those recorded in the standard gauge.
+The beginning and ending time of precipitation is recorded by an ombroscope, which consists of a chart-covered, clock-driven rotating cylinder inside the metal case that positions a small opening directly over the water-sensitive chart.
+Snowfall amounts are derived as an average measurement from several locations including on the white snow board (one of two in the enclosure).

-Samples of the daily precipitation and snowfall data for the years 2010-2021 are provided below in the form of Excel spreadsheets, which contain the recorded liquid equivalent precipitation (including rain and melted snow and sleet) and the measured frozen precipitation (including snow and sleet) for each day in each month of the year.
+Samples of the daily precipitation and snowfall data for the years 2010–2021 are provided below, containing the recorded liquid equivalent precipitation (including rain and melted snow and sleet) and the measured frozen precipitation for each day in each month of the year.

 Bright Sunshine Duration